 This is one of (sadly) many examples of merging two words in to one ‘catchy’ new entry for the marketing dictionary.
 An educated guesstimate would suggest that this phrase will set eyes rolling in no time.
 Leave the word merging to supercouples like Kimye instead.

 Another example of content well past its expiry date.
 This phrase has been used to describe everything from tech to travel for the past decade and needs to be put to bed to ensure your marketing stands out from the crowd.

 Storm clouds may well gather over any digital marketing campaign that relies on this vague idiom.
 Keep precision at the forefront of your writing and talk about creative ideas, rather than meteorological metaphors.

 10. Moving the goalposts

 Marketing used to be littered with locker-room analogies, but thankfully the trend seems to be waning.
 Sports-themed metaphors can make your copy seem brash and overly corporate.
 As is the case with many of these entries, clarity is key, be specific about change, without relying on unnecessary clichés.

 Our diverse team of multi-lingual copywriters and editors, know how to crafting industry-specific content that dodges the aforementioned pitfalls.
+We have writers in industries such as insurance copywriters and financial copywriters.
 So, if you’re looking for clear and concise copy that grabs attention from the word go, WooContent has got you covered.